-After the hearing procedures in Section IV.C. have taken place, the following will occur:
+After the hearing procedures in Section IV.3. have taken place, the following will occur:

-1. Notification/Hearing Disposition
+a.
+Notification/Hearing Disposition

-The decision of the proceeding will be communicated in writing to the Respondent and to the

-Complainant by the presiding University Official/Hearing Officer (or designee).
+The decision of the proceeding will be communicated in writing to the Respondent and to the Complainant by the presiding University Official/Hearing Officer (or designee).
 Written notification (also called a disposition) will include the date and time of the hearing, the findings, and the sanctions to be imposed, if any.
 If the Respondent charged is found responsible and a sanction is to be imposed, the notification/disposition shall inform the Respondent of the right to an appeal and the method for submitting the appeal (see Section VI).

-2. Hearing Documents
+b.
+Hearing Documents

 A written notification/disposition summarizing the main points of the proceedings and information in support/defense of allegations presented during the hearing become part of the proceeding's official record.
 Recordings made during the hearing also become part of the official record.
 These materials are confidential.
 However, these materials are made available, in cases of appeal and upon request, to the designated University Official/Hearing Officer or Hearing Board hearing the appeal and to the student(s) requesting the appeal.
+Unless otherwise required by law, all information obtained during the course of the investigation and hearing shall be protected from public release.

-3. Enforcement
+c.
+Enforcement

 The presiding University Official/Hearing Officer and other designated University Officials will insure that any sanctions imposed are carried out on behalf of the University.
-Information on disciplinary sanction is provided in Section V.
+Information on disciplinary sanctions is provided in Section V.